SumoLogic/sumologic-documentation/docs/integrations/databases/cassandra.md

 #### Configure Metrics Collection

-This section explains the steps to collect Cassandra metrics from a Kubernetes environment.

-In Kubernetes environments, we use the Telegraf Operator, which is packaged with our Kubernetes collection.
-You can learn more on this[ here](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/telegraf-collection-architecture).
-Follow the steps listed below to collect metrics from a Kubernetes environment:
+Follow the steps listed below to collect Cassandra metrics from a Kubernetes environment.

 1. Set up your [Kubernetes Collection with the Telegraf Operator](/docs/send-data/collect-from-other-data-sources/collect-metrics-telegraf/install-telegraf.md#Install_Telegraf_in_a_Kubernetes_environment).
 2. On your Cassandra Pods, add the following annotations: